-The NS1 monitoring solution allows you to create monitoring jobs (i.e., probes) to track the health and performance of a specified device or endpoint.
-After you create the monitor, you can connect it to a corresponding answer within a DNS record to update the answer metadata automatically.
+The NS1 Connect platform allows you to create monitoring jobs (i.e., probes) to track the health and performance of a specified device or endpoint.
+After creating the monitor, you can connect it to a corresponding answer within a DNS record to automatically update the answer metadata.

 You can create any of the following monitor types in the NS1 Connect platform: